foosel/foosel.github.io/content/blog/2023-01-20-hello-hugo/index.md

 So I went down the rabbit hole further, fine tuned some things, customized some others, and now I'm really happy with the result.

-And thus, please say hello to a new version `foosel.net`, now powered by Hugo and PaperMod.
+And thus, please say hello to a new version of  `foosel.net`, now powered by Hugo and PaperMod.